-Kelle and I (Andrei) have three children: Aryana, Troy and our adopted daughter Elena.
-Sufficient Bread Ministry, originally started by my wife, has been an active ministry in Romania since 2003.
+Kelle and I (Andrei) have three children: Aryana, Troy and our adopted daughter, Elena.
+Sufficient Bread Ministry has been an active ministry in Romania since 2003.

 I am a Romanian national who grew up in the Romanian Orphanage for the majority of my life.
 I have two brothers, one older and another younger.
 All three of us were abandoned by our parents when I was only four years old.
 My life in its entirety is very important to me because I accept and understand it as God’s perfect plan for my life.
 As a child I asked God, “Why do I exist?”, “Why did my parents not want to raise me?”, “Why does the whole world hate me?”, “Am I just a kid no one wants?”, “Why should I live?”, “Can I have hope?”
 As a child I had joy, sadness, needs, but most importantly I had the need of parental love.